Ticket #1288 (new enhancement)

 Idea

 My goal was to add validation of client certs to lighttpd.
-I tried to keep somewhat compatible with apache2.

 Apache will set REMOTE_USER.
 This implementation does as well (.username) but additionally provides all SSL_CLIENT_DN_* entries.